7 Best Short-Term Investments for Growing Your Money

 LendingClub offers notes as low as $25 each.
 That doesn’t mean you’re funding someone’s $25 loan.
 Rather, you’re funding a fraction of a loan in the amount of $25, and other lenders fund the rest.

 What makes peer-to-peer lending one of the best short-term investments is the level of ease and simplicity.
 LendingClub assigns a grade of A through E to each loan.
-As a lender, you get to choose the types of loans you want in your portfolio by either selecting one of their portfolio options or manually selecting loans.
+As a lender, you get to choose the types of loans you want in your portfolio by either selecting one of its portfolio options or manually selecting loans.

 As with any investment, the higher the risk, the greater the potential reward.
 Lending Club’s website cites historical returns between 3% and 8% per year.